A Family Annihilator is by far the most dangerous creature on earth.

 John List lived with his wife and three children in Westfield, New Jersey.
 John worked as a laboratory technician and had a Masters Degree in Accounting.
 In 1965 he accepted the position of Vice President and Comptroller at a bank.
 The lucrative position allowed the family to move to a 19-room Victorian mansion in a swanky area.
 Helen, John’s wife had been a long term alcoholic.
 When they moved, John’s mother Alma also moved in with them as she needed additional care.

-On the 9th November 1971, John shot is wife Helen in the back of the head.
-He then shot his mother through the eye.
-When his children arrived home from school, he show each of them in the back of the head.
+On the 9th November 1971, John shot his wife Helen in the back of the head.
+He then shot his mother in the eye.
+When his children arrived home from school, he shows each of them in the back of the head.
 John made himself some lunch and then went to his employment to close his bank account, and that of his mother.
 He then went to watch his eldest son, John Jr play a soccer game at his school.
 Once he had driven his son home, he shot him repeatedly in the chest and face.